Gig Economy Statistics: The New Normal in the Workplace

 (Upwork)

-Freelancing contributes to 5% of US GDP, and the income from freelancing contributes more to the real GDP than industries like construction or transportation.
+Freelancing contributes to around 5% of US GDP, and the income from freelancing contributes more to the real GDP than industries like construction or transportation.

 Almost 90% of America’s freelancers wish education prepared them better for gig work.